★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Caterpillar Inc. is a global OEM of construction and mining equipment, power systems (engines, turbines, locomotives) and a captive finance arm (Cat Financial).
-The core moat in the equipment businesses is the combination of a large installed base and a global independent dealer/service network, which drives parts availability, field service and distribution reach.
+Caterpillar Inc. is a global OEM of construction and mining equipment, power systems (engines, turbines and related services), rail-related Resource Industries products and a captive finance arm (Cat Financial).
+The core moat in the equipment businesses is the combination of a large installed base and a global dealer/service network, which drives parts availability, field service, distribution reach and customer/dealer financing.
 This supports recurring aftermarket revenue and helps sustain pricing in uptime-critical applications, but end markets are cyclical and competition (including lower-cost OEMs) is intense.
 The Financial Products segment reinforces distribution by bundling financing with equipment sales, though pricing power is limited by competition and credit-cycle risk.

 Primary segment